chiraagbalu/dealergammaexposure/README.txt

 how much do they cost?
 it depends.
-let's start by analyzing option cost at expiration - its the easiest to understand. at expiration, a call option that has a strike price less than the value of its underlying security will turn a profit if exercised. for example, a 200 strike call for a security trading 210 at expiration would give the right to buy 10 dollars under market price. if this right is exercised, the shares can be resold to the market at market price.
+let's start by analyzing option cost at expiration - its the easiest to understand. at expiration, if an underlying security is higher than the value of the call option's strike price, the option will turn a profit if exercised. for example, a 200 strike call for a security trading 210 at expiration would give the right to buy 10 dollars under market price. if this right is exercised, the shares can be resold to the market at market price.